rafahg/smart-magic-cards/readme.md

   - Implement as many as Bonus points requirements possible.
   - Testing the MVP as a fundamental requirements, following a TDD approach.
   - Strict version control methodology.

+ <strong>The MVP and the fully tested code is the main branch.
+The code which run in the Final Functionality link is in the devSpace-paragraphs branch.</strong>
+  I have not merged that branch because is not covered by test in its last implementations and needs to be  reviewed.

   You can see my final implementation, on a functionality level here: